DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

+# Quick Journal Entry Overview
+- There was once an Archmage who worked for the Musarun Empire
+- He made spells and other

 # Journal Entries Are BORING!!!
 - Although journal entries are tied to the progression in the game, they are still lackluster.